michaelevensen/CollectionViewEmbed/README.md

 # CollectionViewEmbed
-An example at embedding horizontally paging UICollectionViews into UITableViewCells.
+An example at embedding UICollectionViews (Horizontally) into UITableViewCells.
 Works well in both Portrait and Landscape.

 Has sticky headers for each individual UICollectionView in cells (take a look at CustomSectionHeaderFlowLayout.swift for more on that).